Vitsi/Project/README.md

 # Project
-Projects using html, css and js.
+Projects using html, css and js and also python.